Brandon Wrongful Death Lawyers

 What Constitutes a Wrongful Death in Florida?

-Section 768.19 of the Florida Wrongful Death Act defines a wrongful death as the death of a person that is caused by the wrongful act, negligence, default, or breach of contract or warranty of any person.
-In other words, almost any type of accident injury caused by someone else’s wrongful or negligent actions could qualify a wrongful death if it resulted in the victim’s death.
+Under Section 768.19 of the Florida Wrongful Death Act, Florida law defines a wrongful death as one that occurs because someone else acted wrongfully, negligently, or failed to meet a legal obligation.
+These obligations may include breaching a contract or warranty.
+In other words, almost any type of accident injury caused by someone else’s wrongful or negligent actions could qualify.
+This is if it resulted in the victim’s death.

 Different types of wrongful deaths generally occur due to: